Summer isn’t the ideal time to visit colleges, but it can still be worthwhile.

 Children under 10 need not apply When we visited colleges with our daughter, we usually brought along our son, since he’s only two years behind her.
 When planning your trip, determine if younger siblings should come along.

 Information sessions last anywhere from 30-60 minutes, and campus tours are about an hour (and require a lot of walking).
 Most middle and high schoolers can handle the few hours on campus, and will definitely learn from the experience.
-Take along anyone younger and you’re probably causing yourself some unnecessary aggravation.
+Take along anyone younger and you’re probably asking for some unnecessary aggravation.

 Just walk around For underclassmen, especially rising freshmen and sophomores, you may not want to bother with a formal visit.
 When we were on vacation, we often took a look around a nearby campus.
 Casual or self-guided tours remove some of the mystery and anxiety about college.